jmelis/regionality/README.md

    - `provision/` - Provider-specific resource definitions
 4. Update task references in `values.yaml`

-Note that these tasks can be defined in an external repository.
+NOTE: These tasks can be defined in an external repository.

 ### Customizing Pipeline Tasks